patricksavalle/devops-project-template/content/optimization-method.md

 ## Six Sigma (DMAIC)

+Six Sigma and DevOps are similar in approach as they both use metrics based feedback.

 1. Define
 2. Measure
 3. Analyse
 4. Improve
 5. Control or verify

 The Characteristics of Six Sigma are as follows: